GoogleCloudPlatform/ces-messenger/doc/options.md

 ### `image-upload-max-width`

 *Optional*.
-The maximum width (in pixels) to which an uploaded image will be resized.
+The maximum width (in pixels) to which an uploaded image will be resized if too large.
 *   **Default**: `800`

 ### `image-upload-max-height`

 *Optional*.
-The maximum height (in pixels) to which an uploaded image will be resized.
+The maximum height (in pixels) to which an uploaded image will be resized if too large.
 *   **Default**: `800`

 ## Debugging options